Visit Us at Booth 410 at the AMA Symposium for the Marketing of Higher Ed in Las Vegas on Nov 10-13 | SCHEDULE A DEMO

 Data Ingestion

-Pete Navarra, VP of DXP Solutions at Search Stax, and Karan Jeet Singh, Sr. Solutions Architect, sit down to talk about data ingestion and how it can help you take your site search to the next level.
+Pete Navarra, VP of Onboarding at Search Stax, and Karan Jeet Singh, Sr. Solutions Architect, sit down to talk about data ingestion and how it can help you take your site search to the next level.

 Jae